apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Cowboys win close track meet over Seahawks on Thursday Night Football**
+**Zelenskyy says 'new phase of war' has begun, Hungary to back EU 'strategic partnership'**

-You can read more about it [here](https://sports.yahoo.com/cowboys-win-close-track-meet-over-seahawks-on-thursday-night-football-234027469.html).
+You can read more about it [here](https://www.cnbc.com/2023/12/01/russia-ukraine-war-updates-for-decpoint1-2023.html).

 ## Requirements
 - Python 3.8